chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

 ## Project 3 options

 ::: notes
-- All: Shopping cart data for homework
+- All: Essential game shopping cart data for homework
+- There are plenty of ways to take this further...
+- Advanced option: Generate and filter more types of items
+- Advanced option: Enhance the API to accept parameters for purchases (sword/item type)
-- Advanced option: Shopping cart data & track state
+- Advanced option: Shopping cart data & track state (e.g., user's inventory)
 - Advanced option is not about getting more points, it's just if you want that challenge
 :::